 - Using a tablespoon of vegan creamer, brush the tops of each scone.
 Place the tray of scones in the fridge to allow them to chill for 10–15 minutes.

-- When you're ready to bake, preheat the oven to 400°F. Line a baking sheet with parchment paper or a silicone mat.
+- When you're ready to bake, preheat the oven to 400°F/200°C. Line a baking sheet with parchment paper or a silicone mat.

-- Place in the center rack and bake for 22–25 minutes, until the edges of the scones turn golden brown.
-When done, remove from the oven and allow to cool on the baking sheet for 3–5 minutes.
-Transfer to a wire rack and drizzle with frosting.
+- Place in the center rack and bake for 22 to 25 minutes until the edges turn golden brown.
+When done, remove from the oven and cool on the baking sheet for 3 to 5 minutes.
+Transfer to a wire rack and drizzle with icing.

 - These scones are fabulous when eaten right away.
 However, any uneaten scones can be stored in an airtight container.
-They will keep at room temperature up to 2–3 days or in the fridge for up to 5–6 days.
+They will keep at room temperature for up to 2 to 3 days or in the fridge for up to 5 to 6 days.

 (The products above contain sponsored links to products we use and recommend)